Norbyte/ositools/APIDocs.md

 ### CharacterGetCustomStat
 `query NRD_CharacterGetCustomStat([in](CHARACTERGUID)_Character, [in](GUIDSTRING)_StatId, [out](INTEGER)_Value)`

 Returns the value of the specified custom stat on the character.
-If the character does not exist, the custom stat does not exist, or the custom stat value was not set on this character, the query fails.
+If the character does not exist or the custom stat does not exist, the query fails.
+If the custom stat value was not yet set on this character, the query returns 0.

 ### CharacterSetCustomStat
 `call NRD_CharacterSetCustomStat((CHARACTERGUID)_Character, (GUIDSTRING)_StatId, (INTEGER)_Value)`